magpylib/magpylib/docs/examples/examples_07_triangularmesh.md

 +++ {"user_expressions": []}

 Lets see what happens if we disable the triangle reorientation.
-Like shown below the orientation of the facets is wrong.
+Like shown below, the orientation of the facets is wrong.
 In this case all triangles are pointing inwards.

 ```{code-cell} ipython3
 import magpylib as magpy